DevAbdoTolba/ShQL/docs/ARCHITECTURE.md

 │   ├── db.sh              # Database management (CRUD for databases)
 │   └── table.sh           # Table management (CRUD for tables)
+├── data/                  # Runtime data storage (gitignored) │
+│   └── meta/
+│       ├── DBS             # all databases meta information like name number of tables and some aggeragiation │       └── <database_name> # important data for the database for each table, number of records, max, min and count │
-├── data/                  # Runtime data storage (gitignored) │   └── <database_name>/   # Each database is a directory
+│   └── <database_name>/   # Each database is a directory
 │       ├── .metadata      # Database metadata
 │       └── <table_name>   # Table files (CSV-like format)